What is a Letting Agent and What Do They Do?

 2. Tenant Placement:

-Through their tenant-find service, they help landlords find good tenants by advertising the property, screening applicants to ensure their reliability, and guiding them through the rental process.
+They help landlords find suitable tenants by advertising the property and screening applicants to ensure reliability, guiding both parties through the rental process.
+This includes checking references, verifying employment, and conducting background checks to make sure the tenants are trustworthy.

 3. Legal Guidance: